fluent/fluentd-website/content/blog/20161231_update-gpg-key-for-td-agent.md

 Hi folks,

+This article is for Treasure Agent users.

-We have updated Treasure Agent's GPG key for deb/rpm to replace old SHA1 based signing.
+We have updated Treasure Agent's GPG key for deb/rpm to drop deprecated SHA1 based signing.
-It means you need to update imported old GPG key on existing servers for td-agent update.
+It means you need to update imported old GPG key before td-agent update.

-For new deployment, no need update action.
+If new deployment or if you disable gpg check, no need update action.

-Here is update step for deb / rpm.
+Here is an update steps for deb and rpm.

 ## deb